XanaduAI/EFTQA-GSEE/README.md

 # Dynamics

-The second part of the algorithm is to compute the Fourier moments of the target Hamiltonian $\langle \Psi e^{-iH\tau j}\psi\rangle$.
+The second part of the algorithm is to compute the Fourier moments of the target Hamiltonian $\langle \psi| e^{-iH\tau j}|\psi\rangle$.
 This can be done with the dyncamic.py script, which relies on [qsimcirq](https://quantumai.google/qsim/tutorials/qsimcirq).
 In this script we consider the fully connected Heisenberg model and the evolution is performed with Trotterization via a swap network.

 # Lin and Tong algorithm

-The bulk of the algorithm can be run using the main.py file which computes the Fourier decomposition (in the algorithms/Fk.py script), sample from the Fourier moments and build the estimator.
+The bulk of the algorithm can be run using the main.py file which computes the Fourier decomposition (in the algorithms/Fk.py script), samples from the Fourier moments, and builds the estimator.
 The CDF for 26 spins fully connected Hamiltonian using low-bond dimension initial is displayed below.
 ![plot](results/ACDF26_10.jpg)
 # Step detection